Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - This season, he's accounted for 5.9% of his team's three-pointers made, averaging 0.8 per game.

-- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Jokic's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

+- On the glass, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.

-- The Heat are the sixth-ranked team in the NBA, conceding 41.9 rebounds per contest.
+- In terms of assists, the Heat are 14th in the NBA, giving up 25.6 per game.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.
+- Looking at 3-pointers, the Heat are 28th in the NBA, conceding 13.1 makes per contest.

 Nikola Jokic vs. the Heat